danbowkley/homeassistant-config/README.md

 * Get motion detection through the UniFi cameras working again (it worked back around 0.45 or so).
 * Build an integration for Mojio (T-Mobile SyncUp Drive) device tracking
 * Build an integration for APRS (amateur radio GPS position tracking and remote telemetry) device tracking
+* Build an integration for APRS to transmit home telemetry data over the APRS network